Pardot review: Top takeaways

 In my experience as a Pardot consultant, I’ve learned the good and the bad.
 Pardot is a good fit for B2B organizations or nonprofits using Salesforce CRM.
-I have yet to work with a client who used Pardot as a stand-alone solution.
-Since acquiring Pardot in 2013, Salesforce has worked to closely align it with their CRM, releasing new functionality and updates for customers who use both…but, investing in Salesforce can be costly.
+Since acquiring Pardot in 2013, Salesforce has worked to closely align it with their CRM, but investing in Salesforce can be costly.

 If you’re using a different CRM, have a limited budget, or have simple needs for digital marketing, Pardot may not be the right platform.
 On the other hand, if you already have a complex workflow between an existing automation platform and your CRM, I wouldn’t recommend this one either.
 Choosing the right tool depends on your needs, budget and goals.

 Easy like Sunday morning?
 Pardot ease of use